 Further training: Check out any writing program that offers a chance for group feedback as well as constructive feedback from the instructor.
 Writing courses taught by writers connected to universities are generally good choices.

 Check out potential Writer in Residence Programs at your local public library.
 These community support people are often very helpful mentors in revisions and publishing tips.
 This is a free service, available throughout the fall and winter term.

-Market Ideas: Explore organizations such as the Saskatchewan Writers’ Guild (membership includes regular newsletters and tips): email address for membership information: email@example.com.
+Market Ideas: Explore organizations such as the Saskatchewan Writers’ Guild who offer information about current markets: www.skwriter.com.
 Check out your provincial writers’ organization for the best support for you!

 Finding a Publisher